-Our contractual obligations primarily consist of our obligations under non-cancellable operating leases, contracts and other purchase obligations.
-We did not have any debt obligations as of March 31, 2022 or December 31, 2021.
+Our contractual obligations primarily consist of our obligations under non-cancellable operating leases, convertible debt obligations, contracts and other purchase obligations.

 Our most significant contracts relate to agreements with CROs for clinical trials and preclinical studies, CMOs and other service providers for operating purposes, which we enter into in the normal course of business.
 These contracts are generally cancelable at any time by us following a certain period after notice and therefore, we believe that our non-cancelable obligations under these agreements are not material.
 In addition, we have obligations with respect to potential future royalties payable, contingent development, regulatory and commercial milestone payments and potential amounts related to uncertain tax positions.
-The timing and amount of such obligations are unknown or uncertain as of March 31, 2022.
+The timing and amount of such obligations are unknown or uncertain as of September 30, 2023.